VycSane/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. The 12-file_type script prints the type of file the iamafile file in the tmp folder.

 14. The 13-symbolic_link script creates a symbolic link to the ls command in the bin folder.

+15. The 14-copy_html script copies all html files in the current directory that are not in the parent directory or that are older to the parent directory.